Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/SceneViewSetViewpointApp/README.md

-# MapView Set Viewpoint Micro-app
+# SceneView Set Viewpoint Micro-app

 This micro-app demonstrates the use of `SceneViewpointOperation` with a composable `SceneView`.